Denials of Long Term Disability Claims because of No Improvement in Your Medical Condition

 There is no presumption of continuing disability, but there is certainly an obligation for the Long Term Disability carrier to have meaningful evidence in the record showing that there has been a change in the condition that establishes that the claimant is no longer disabled.

-If the Long Term Disability carrier is using the excuse that there has been “a failure to show improvement,” to terminate your Long Term Disability benefits, call or contact Long Term Disability benefits denied attorney Nancy Cavey.
+If the Long Term Disability carrier is using the excuse that there has been “a failure to show improvement,” to terminate your Long Term Disability benefits, call or contact Dearborn National disability claim attorney Nancy Cavey.